Troublesome Topic: WHAT MADE SEXUAL SINS WRONG?

 I’m glad you asked.
 Allow me to shed what light I can on this subject.

-From what I can see in the Bible, there were two reasons that sexual intercourse outside of marriage was wrong, punishable as sin (besides the fact that God said “don’t do that”).
-One was the issue of authority, and the other was the type of relationship involved.
-These two things go together because the lines of authority involved are due to relationships, and vice versa.
+From what I can see in the Bible, there were three reasons that sexual intercourse outside of marriage was wrong, punishable as sin (besides the fact that God said “don’t do that”).
+Those issues are: design, authority, and the type of relationship involved.
+The last two things go together because the lines of authority involved are due to relationships, and vice versa.

 God placed a high level of importance on lines of authority.
 He is always at the top, and he demands that we respect and obey Him as the ultimate authority.
 He has chosen to administer His kingdom through lesser degrees of authority vested in individuals who are to function under Him.
 In a sin-filled world, it seldom turns out that the people vested with large amounts of authority use it for God’s glory as He intended.
 But these lines of authority keep going down to smaller and smaller levels, they don’t stop with kings and governors, or even city leaders.
 The father of every home has authority given by God to govern his home.
 He is like a king over a very small kingdom.
 His wife is the queen, and together they rule that kingdom.
 They are intended to function as a team that works well together.
 Assuming all the adults are married with families, the only ones in this picture who don’t have any authority are the children.
 But they are being trained so that one day they will have authority and hopefully they will rule wisely over their family-sized kingdom.